Skip to contents

 metadata = "/path/to/metadata.csv",

-# everything below is linked to c-score computation
+# everything below is linked to C-score computation

 flanking = 6, # flanking region size